-Observational and reanalysis products in the standard CF/CMOR format used in CMIP and required by the ESMValTool are available via the obs4MIPs and ana4mips projects at the ESGF (e.g., https://esgf-data.dkrz.de/projects/esgf-dkrz/).
+Observational and reanalysis products in the standard CF/CMOR format used in CMIP and required by ESMValTool are available via the obs4MIPs and ana4mips projects at the ESGF (e.g., https://esgf-data.dkrz.de/projects/esgf-dkrz/).
 Their use is strongly recommended, when possible.

 Other datasets not available in these archives can be obtained by the user from the respective sources and reformatted to the CF/CMOR standard.
-The list of datasets supported by ESMValTool can be obtained with:
+ESMValTool currently supports two ways to perform this reformatting (aka 'CMORization'):